CpaterCodes/CV/README.md

 IT: Distinction

-## Experience
+## Work Experience

+From May 2020 to September 2020 in the midst of the COVID-19 Pandemic, I was able to secure remote work from Tiberone, an IT consultancy agency who were developing a data visualisation interface for a much larger telecommunications firm.
+In this time I had various tasks, from shadowing SQL developers on the project to explaining DevOps concepts to non-technical colleagues and gathering relevant administrative information to assist the company’s operation in challenging times.

+In the summer of 2019, I also undertook information retrieval and factsheet writing for the non-formal learning organisation CLOCK.
+This involved reading and taking notes from multiple academic sources at the British library which I would later condense into a useful summary.

-Two weeks of temp work with the City University administration in the school of arts and social sciences, entering data from questionnaires into microsoft excel and subsequently setting up the spreadsheets to graph the data and perform tests of statistical significance.
+During the summer of 2019, I engaged in two weeks of temporary work with the City University administration in the school of arts and social sciences, entering data from questionnaires into microsoft excel and subsequently calibrating spreadsheets to graph the data and perform tests of statistical significance.

-I also undertook information retrieval and factsheet writing for non-formal learning organisation 'Clock your skills', which involved reading and taking notes from multiple academic sources at the British library which I would later condense into a useful summary.

 (Currently jobhunting with Makers academy, so no coding related work experience yet).